 general internet searches for evidence of any director being bankrupt or involved with insolvent companies or the Issuer being involved in any litigation or dispute; and

-checks of our records to determine whether the Issuer has previously raised funds through us, and if so, when and how much.
+checks of our records to determine whether the Issuer has previously raised funds through us, and if so, when and how much; and

-Where the Issuer is not a New Zealand company, we will use reasonable efforts to carry out equivalent checks in relation to the above in the home jurisdiction of the Issuer.
+Where the Issuer is not a New Zealand or Australian company, we will use reasonable efforts to carry out equivalent checks in relation to the above in the home jurisdiction of the Issuer.

 3.2 If we consider that our Checks have disclosed any fact that we consider raises areas of concern about the Issuer or its directors or senior managers, we reserve the right to refuse to permit that Issuer to raise funds through our Platform or to withdraw any Offer at any time.